West Burton: EDF Group’s 49 MW mega-battery helps to balance the electricity grid in the United Kingdom

 On Friday 22th June, EDF Renewables announced the commissioning of a 49 MW battery at the West Burton B site in the United Kingdom to provide frequency regulation across the electricity grid.
 In this project, on behalf of Nidec, EDF Store & Forecast provided the energy management system (EMS) that autonomously controls the battery to optimize performance and meet all technical requirements set by National Grid.

-West Burton is a project built by EDF Renewables that is co-located with the West Burton B combined-cycle gas plant in Nottinghamshire county.
-The lithium-ion battery (49 MW–24,5 MWh) is made up of 20 industrial containers, each with 2.45 MW of battery capacity provided by Nidec.
-This is the largest battery storage project in Europe.
+West Burton is a project built by EDF Renewables in UK that is co-located with the West Burton B combined-cycle gas plant in Nottinghamshire county.
+The storage site (49 MW–24,5 MWh) is made up of 20 industrial containers, each with 2.45 MW of li-ion battery capacity provided by Nidec.
+This is the largest battery storage project in Europe to date.

 West Burton is now the second frequency regulation EMS solution provided by EDF Store & Forecast, after the Mc Henry project built in 2015 in the United States, which both contribute to the safety and continuity of electricity supply in wide areas.